-13 Reasons Your Website Can Have a High Bounce Rate
+12 Reasons Your Website Can Have A High Bounce Rate

 If you’re interested, you can adjust your bounce rate so it makes more sense for the goals of your website.

-For Single Page Apps, or SPAs, you can adjust your analytics settings to see different parts of a page as a different page, adjusting the Bounce Rate to better reflect user experience.
+For Single Page Apps (or SPAs), you can adjust your analytics settings to see different parts of a page as a different page, adjusting the bounce rate to better reflect the user experience.

+*This is another example where GA4’s engagement rate may be a superior metric to UA’s bounce rate.
+If you’ve set it up so that a click on your affiliate link is considered a conversion event, this type of session would not count as a bounce and would instead count as “engaged.”

-8. Low-Quality or Under Optimized Content
+8. Low-Quality Or Underoptimized Content

 Visitors may be bouncing from your website because your content is just plain bad.